Pedro Vial: Chasing Lewis and Clark

 In 1795, Vial, suspected of being disloyal to Spain, was arrested in Santa Fe, but was soon freed and dispatched again to the Pawnee to make peace between them and the Comanche.
 He did so but on his return to Santa Fe he was re-arrested.
 He escaped and with Comanche help made his way across the Great Plains and took up residence for the next few years in the St. Louis area.
 He returned to Santa Fe again in 1803 and was pardoned and given back pay for his services.

 When the Spanish heard that the Lewis and Clark Expedition was traversing territory claimed by Spain, they attempted to halt the expedition.
 Vial and another French frontiersman, Jose Jarvet (Chalvert) led a force of 52 soldiers, Spanish settlers, and Pueblo Indians to find and arrest the Americans.
 Leaving Santa Fe on August 1, 1804, Vial reached a Pawnee village in central Nebraska where they heard that Lewis and Clark had already passed that way, and were about 100 miles (160 km) distant and proceeding up the Missouri River.
 Vial made no effort to catch the Americans, but returned to Santa Fe on November 5.

-The next year, departing Santa Fe on October 5, 1805, Vial and Jarvet with 100 men were sent out again to seek an alliance with the Plains Indians tribes to prevent the return of Lewis and Clark, who were by this time on the Columbia River, far to the northwest.
+The next year, departing Santa Fe on October 5, 1805, where a new gobernor had been appointed by the king, Joaquin del Real Alencaster, Vial and Jarvet with 100 men were sent out again to seek an alliance with the Plains Indians tribes to prevent the return of Lewis and Clark, who were by this time on the Columbia River, far to the northwest.
 Near present-day Las Animas, Colorado, Vial was attacked by about 100 well-armed and mounted Indians whose persistence caused him to return to New Mexico.
 Despite his expertise and experience, he was unable to identify the tribe or language of the Indians attacking him.